-The Kouré Giraffe Reserve, approximately SIXTY kilometers (37 miles) to the southeast of Niamey, hosts the last wild West African giraffes.
-It is a worthwhile visit for wildlife observation.
+The Kouré Giraffe Reserve, approximately 60 km (37 miles) southeast of Niamey, hosts the last wild West African giraffes.
+It is a worthwhile visit for animal watching.

 A trip to Kouré suggests a private vehicle, with a 4x4 recommended due to road conditions.
-One may charter a cab for the day or set up transportation through hotels or local tour operators.
+One may charter a taxi for the day or arrange transport through hotels or local tour operators.

 The Kouré Giraffe Reserve is the main accessible natural reserve from Niamey.
 The vast Parc National du W du Niger, a trans-boundary UNESCO Biosphere Reserve, showcases abundant savanna wildlife, but has significant security risks, limiting tourist access.